 The Terrible Thames tour

-If you want to combine sightseeing with a brilliant performance then hop onboard the Terrible Thames tour.
+If you want to combine a river cruise sightseeing trip with a brilliant performance then hop onboard the Terrible Thames tour.
 Brought to you by the team behind the Horrible Histories franchise, this 45-minute trip along the River Thames is funny, insightful and laugh-out-loud fun.

 Where: Boats depart from Tower Bridge Quay near St Katherine’s Dock, not far from the Tower of London.